There came the day when I resolved to pass beyond the citie wall, come what may.

 They did, but with sour looks.

 Behind the man walked four harnessed horses.
-They drew one of those new-fangle carts that fine folks call a coach.
+They drew one of those new-fangle carts fine folks call a coach.
 Another man sat on the coach, holding their reins.

 I sprang onto its roof, and lay flat as a flounder.
 I hearked women’s voices within – a lady and her gentlewoman, I guessed – but none heeded me.